mjovanc/hugin-cli/README.md

 `./build/daemon_test`

 We need in the future to link all test files so we can run all unit tests at once.

+# CI/CD

+This project is automatically built, tested and deployed using GitHub Actions.
+We have two pipelines:

+- **Main Pipeline** - This is the pipeline that runs the code merged into our master branch.
+- **Pull Request Pipeline** - This is the pipeline that runs each time a pull request come in so the reviewer has some help evaluating if the code is good enough to be merged.

+The Main Pipeline do everything the Pull Request Pipeline does in addition to building and publishing a Docker Image to the project tagged by the project name, owner, repository and short form of commit SHA value.
+We also setup continuous deployment so if all the steps succeed it will upload a new Docker image to GitHub Packages.

+To learn how we deploy to our VPS read the documentation here: [Ansible Documentation](ansible/README.md)

 # Screenshots